-Advertisements for ‘cheap’ T8 tv boxes which are actually fakes on internet auction sites.
-Online market places or via social media sites, is commonplace.
+Advertisements for ‘cheap’ T8 tv boxes which are actually faked on internet auction sites.
+Online marketplaces or via social media sites, is commonplace.
 These advertisements are convincing and so, in many cases, are the goods, in branding, appearance, packaging and functionality.

 The prices vary from roughly what you’d expect to buy from anywhere apart from reputable, authorised sources, however, can be fraught with danger and result in a variety of issues from unreliable goods which do not work or fall apart – to those which actually threaten your life pay for authentic items, making them even more believable, to ‘bargain-basement’.

 Warranty , Support , Firmware, Benchmark Testing for EBOX Devices